mecxist/LIL_OS/README.md

 - **Automated Validation & Pre-commit Hooks** — Catch problems before they become problems.
 Run validation scripts manually or set up pre-commit hooks to automatically check rule formatting, decision log completeness, reset triggers, and context budget compliance.

 - **CI/CD Integration** — Works with your existing workflow.
 GitHub Actions integration means validation runs automatically on every push, keeping the whole team in sync without extra effort.

+## IDE Compatibility & Environment Adaptation

+LIL OS is **optimized for local development** that uses IDEs with integrated AI agents like Cursor AI, Claude Code, Codex, Gemini CLI, etc. :
+- **Cursor** (with Cursor AI)
+- **VS Code** (with GitHub Copilot, Cursor extension, or other AI assistants)
+- **JetBrains IDEs** (IntelliJ IDEA, WebStorm, PyCharm, etc. with AI plugins)

+**Claude Pro Subscription Optimization:** If you're a Claude Pro or Max subscriber, we **strongly recommend** using Claude Code directly in your IDE terminal rather than via an API integration.
+This ensures you benefit from your flat-rate subscription allowance without additional API token charges, while maintaining seamless integration with LIL OS's governance features.

+The framework works best in these environments because it relies on:
+- File system access for governance documents and decision logs
+- Pre-commit hooks for validation
+- Terminal access for running validation scripts
+- Direct integration with your development workflow

+**Not using a local IDE with integrated AI agents?** See the [Adapting LIL OS](docs/CONTRIBUTING.md#adapting-lil-os-for-web-based-environments) section in CONTRIBUTING.md for guidance (note: adaptations are done at your own risk and may result in limited functionality).

 ## Quick Start